-Banking services delivered over the internet, wireless network, ATMs, fixed telephone network or other electronic terminals or devices.
+Banking services delivered over the internet, wireless network, automatic teller machines (ATMs), fixed telephone network or other electronic terminals or devices.

 Guarantee -

 An undertaking given by a person called the guarantor promising to pay the debts of another person if that other person fails to do so.